SilviaS152002/ArticulatedCarFramework/README.md

 For modders:

 Defining the car:
-Rather than the original "modelIdentifier" under "definition", it uses each individual "modelIdentifier" under each pivot in "pivots".
+Rather than the original `modelIdentifier` under `definition`, it uses each individual `modelIdentifier` under each pivot in `pivots`.

-The original "modelIdentifier" string is instead reused for loading a (preferably empty) gameObject that has nothing more than the AnimationMap and MaterialMap of the model.
+The original `modelIdentifier` string is instead reused to load a (otherwise empty) game object that only has the `AnimationMap` and `MaterialMap` of the model.

 The bundle structure should look something like the steam locomotive ones:
 ```